rfbigelow/wert/README.md

 This is the primary extension point for adding new geometric objects.
 Currently there is support for `sphere`s and lists of `hitable` things, though the list of things must be of the same concrete type right now.

 The protocol tests to see if a ray intersects with the geometry in a certain range, and produces a hit record.
-This record records the point on the geometry (`p`), where that point intersect along the ray (`t`), and the surface normal of the hit.
+This records the point on the geometry (`p`), where that point intersect along the ray (`t`), and the surface normal of the hit.
 It also contains an optional material reference.
 It returns `true` if a hit occurs, and `false` otherwise.

 ### The `material` Protocol